 With the burner still on high to medium-high, deglaze your pan using either red wine (yum) or beef broth (also yum).
 Pour in about a cup, while hot and carefully scrape the bottom to remove all of those delicious brown bits from the bottom of the pan and release them into the sauce.
 You can use a wooden spoon or a whisk.

 Once you’ve released all of those juicy, flavorful bits, place the roast back in the pot and add enough beef broth to cover the meat about halfway up, 2-3 cups should do nicely.
 Return the onions, carrots and potatoes to the pot, tucking them in and around the meat.

-Next add your sprigs of rosemary and thyme, fresh is yummier, but dried will work in a pinch.
+Next add your sprigs of rosemary and thyme, fresh is yummier, but dried will work fine.

-It’s now ready for you to put the lid on and place in that preheated 275 degree oven, don’t be tempted to open it either, slow cook at least 3 hours before you peak, it can easily for longer if needed, at about 5 hours you might need to check the liquid levels, if it as cooked down too much you can add a bit more beef stock, but return to the oven for at least so those flavors can blend.
+It’s now ready for you to put the lid on and place in that preheated 275° oven, don’t be tempted to open it either, slow cook at least 3 hours before you peak, it can easily cook longer if needed, at about 5 hours you might need to check the liquid levels, if it has cooked down too much you can add a bit more beef stock, but return to the oven for at least so those flavors can blend.

 For the recipe and instructions, click here for Russian Black Bread.